The Adventures of Bubbly Jock Jack is a children's book series like no other.

-BUBBLY JOCK JACK AND THE THANKSGIVING FALLACY not only explores the universal theme of being true to oneself and knowing your self-worth.
+BUBBLY JOCK JACK AND THE THANKSGIVING FALLACY , which not not only explores the universal theme of being true to oneself and knowing your self-worth.
 Six to ten-year-old fans will be introduced to the topic of kindness to animals and plant-based options.
 This book is in no way "preachy" or driven by a right or wrong way to live your life.
 This book is more about options our children can be introduced to., allowing them to understand and appreciate the differences of the human race.
+Most important of all is to know their SELF-WORTH.

 I appreciate your interest in Bubbly-Jock Jack and look forward to hearing from you!